MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-stylesheets-property.md

 A list of comma-separated strings that represent paths to stylesheet files.
 The default is blank, with no stylesheets being used by the control add-in.

 You can specify multiple files within the same path string by using a combination of a valid literal path and wildcard characters (* and ?).
-However, it does not support regular expressions.
+However, it doesn't support regular expressions.

 ## Remarks